dayhaysoos/gatsby-theme-userbase/packages/gatsby-theme-userbase-auth/README.md

 Create a Userbase account or log in.

-In your gatsby project, run, yarn add gatsby-theme-userbase-auth
+In your gatsby project, run

+`npm install gatsby-theme-userbase-auth`

+or

+`yarn add gatsby-theme-userbase-auth`

 Set up your environment variables